MikeHeiber/Ising_OPV/README.md

 ### Output
 Ising_OPV will create several output files.
 One text file will be created for each morphology generated that stores the data for that morphology.
 In addition, another text file, analysis_summary.txt, will contain statistics about the set of morphologies that has been created.

+### Additional Information
+A simplified web-based version of this software can be found at https://nanohub.org/resources/bhjmorphology/